f5devcentral/f5xc-emea-workshop/docs/class4/module1/lab2/lab2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Edit the Load Balancer created in the previous Lab (sentence-re-lb)
 2. Go to the section ``API Protection``
 3. Enable API Definition and select the API Definition you just created in the step before.
-Keep the validation ``Disabled`` at the moment and click on click on ``Save and Exit``.
+Keep the validation ``Disabled``. at the moment and click on click on ``Save and Exit``.
+4. Click on click on ``Save and Exit``

    .. image:: ../pictures/api-protection.png
       :align: center